yebra06/aninterpreter/README.md

 ## Instructions
 - Type `make` to build program.
-- Hit cntrl-c to exit.
+- Hit cntrl-c to exit or enter 'exit'.
 - `./run`
 - Type `make clean` to clean files.